 - Aroma: Clean and fruity.

-- Taste: Crisp citrus with hint of nut.
-Soft yet medium bodied (more so than your usual Italian Pinot Grigio).
+- Taste: Crisp citrus with a hint of nut.
+Soft yet medium-bodied (more so than your usual Italian Pinot Grigio).

-- Taste: Clean tart apple with hint of almond.
+- Taste: Clean tart apple with a hint of almond.

-- My thoughts: It was exciting to try this wine and while it has potential, particularly as an un-0aked Chardonnay, it doesn’t yet fully live up the the websites description.
+- My thoughts: It was exciting to try this wine and while it has potential, particularly as an un-oaked Chardonnay, it doesn’t yet fully live up the website’s description.
 I found it overall flat after the first sip and pretty high in alcohol yet its only 12.9%.